 Successful applicants will be asked to provide a report on their project; this should be 2 pages of A4, unless something different is requested.

 Applications are considered monthly by Trustees but only after receipt of all the details requested.
+For an application to be considered in any one month, all supporting materials need to be received by the end of the preceding month.
 It is usual for Trustees to take up to three months to reach a decision on an application; applicants will be informed of the outcome of their application as soon as possible.

 Trustees do not normally make grants retrospectively for a project that has already been undertaken.